blaylockbk/HorelS3-Archive/README.md

 the `horelS3:HRRR` archive buckets.
 Default is to use 4 processors, but could bump this up to 24.
 (Hummm, would that increase the speed??
 Or is that I/O like rush hour traffic at point of the mountain jamming those copper wires??)
+The idea is to sustain a continuous data transfer even while one process is creating the .ctl and .idx files, which takes a second or two.
+So, it seems using just four processors makes the most sense.

 For a range of dates (different day on each processor:
   1. Loops through all data types (sfc, prs, buf), hours of the day, and forecast